 In June 2022, the consolidated fund entered into a loan agreement which is secured by a deed of trust and assignment of rents of a residential development property in Phoenix, Arizona.
 The loan has a fixed rate per annum equal to 9.99%.
 In May 2023, an extension agreement was executed with the lender, extending the maturity date to December 2023.
 In November 2023, an extension agreement was executed with the lender, extending the maturity date to March 2024 and amending the interest to a fixed rate of 11.99%.
 In February 2024, an extension agreement was executed with the lender, extending the maturity date to September 2024.
+The Company is in negotiations with the lender to extend the maturity date.
 The terms of the loan allow the prepayment of the outstanding balance in part or in whole at any time prior to the maturity date with no prepayment penalty.
 The loan is guaranteed by an individual who is an affiliate of the Company.